Set up and deploy your first application

 $ ibmcloud cs cluster-create --name <name-of-cluster>

-Once the cluster is provisioned, the kubernetes client CLI kubectl
+Once the cluster is provisioned, the kubernetes client CLI kubectl needs to be configured to talk to the provisioned cluster.

 Run

-environment variable based on the output of the command.
+$ ibmcloud cs cluster-config <name-of-cluster>, and set theKUBECONFIGenvironment variable based on the output of the command.
 This will

 make your

-client point to your new Kubernetes cluster.
+kubectlclient point to your new Kubernetes cluster.

-Once your client is configured, you are ready to deploy your first application, guestbook
+Once your client is configured, you are ready to deploy your first application, guestbook.

 Claim Kubernetes Cluster in Workshops